-Prerequisite: MATH 52A with a minimum grade of C
+Prerequisites: Math 50 or Math 55 or Math 55B with a minimum grade of C

-MATH 53A TECH.INTER.ALGEBRA - WELDING A 2.0 Units
+MATH 53A TECH.
+INTER.
+ALGEBRA-WELDING A 2.0 Units

 This course provides a survey of algebraic processes with an emphasis on applications in welding.
 Topics covered include, but are not limited to: algebraic expressions, plane geometry, the geometry of solids, and triangle trigonometry.
 This course may not be used as a prerequisite for any transfer level course.

 Prerequisite: MATH 72C or MATH 72D with a minimum grade of C

-MATH 53B TECH.INTER.ALGEBRA-WELDING B
+MATH 53B TECH.
+INTER.
+ALGEBRA-WELDING B

 This course provides a survey of algebraic processes with an emphasis on applications in welding.
-Topics covered include, but are not limited to: quadratic equations, functions, and mathematical models.
+Topics covered include, but are not limited to: guadratic equations, functions, and mathematical models.
 This course may not be used as a prerequisite for any transfer level course.